jstolarek/ldjam-46/README.md

 Just a Stroll
 =============

-A [Ludum Dare 46 entry].
+A Ludum Dare 46 entry.
 Theme: keep it alive.

+It was just a stroll in the park until bloodthirsty pigeons starting attacking.
+Now you have to keep yourself alive!
+Kill the pigeons by throwing stones.
+Throw them some breadcrumbs to temporarily stop them from following you.
+You have an unlimited number of stones but only three portions of breadcrumbs.
+Walking over rocks will slow you down, so be careful.

 Controls